brannondorsey/quartzite/README.md

         }]
      }

-This request returns the number of users who have specified "film" in their media list.
+This request returns the number of webpages that have "google.com" as the domain.
+The count value is returned as __a `string`__.

 __Note:__ The value of `count_only` is case insensitive.

-##License and Credit

-The Indexd Public API is developed and maintained by [Brannon Dorsey](http://github.com/brannondorsey) and [Kevin Zweerink](http://github.com/kevinzweerink) and is published under the [MIT License](license.txt).
-If you notice any bugs, have any questions, or would like to help us with development please submit an issue or pull request, write about it on our wiki, or [contact us](COME BACK).

 ##Troubleshooting

 Permissions on server are correct?

+##License and Credit

+The Quartzite project is developed and maintained by [Brannon Dorsey](http://brannondorsey.com) and is published under the [MIT License](license.txt).
+If you notice any bugs, have any questions, or would like to help me with development please submit an issue or pull request, write about it on our wiki, or [contact me](mailto:brannon@brannondorsey.com).